nightfurys/enterprise-docs/content/docs/installation/helm/_index.md

 The [README](https://github.com/anchore/anchore-charts/blob/master/stable/anchore-engine/README.md) in the chart repository contains more details on how to configure the Anchore Engine Helm chart and should always be consulted before proceeding with installation or upgrades.

-This chart deploys the Anchore Engine docker container image analysis system.
-Anchore Engine requires a PostgreSQL database (>=9.6) which may be handled by the chart or supplied externally, and executes in a service based architecture utilizing the following Anchore Engine services: External API, Simplequeue, Catalog, Policy Engine, and Analyzer.
+Helm charts will update to install PostgresSQL 12 by default for new installs.
+You should use a PostgreSQL 10 or higher database.
+This may be handled by the chart or supplied externally, and executes in a service-based architecture utilizing the following Anchore Engine services: External API, Simplequeue, Catalog, Policy Engine, and Analyzer.

 This chart can also be used to install the following Anchore Enterprise services: GUI, RBAC, On-prem Feeds.
-Enterprise services require a valid Anchore Enterprise License as well as credentials with access to the private dockerhub repository hosting the images.
+Enterprise services require a valid Anchore Enterprise license, as well as credentials with access to the private dockerhub repository hosting the images.
 These are not enabled by default.

 Each of these services can be scaled and configured independently.